Identity theft and fraud protection for your finances, personal info, and devices.

 Did Someone Steal Your Tax Refund Check?
 Do This, ASAP.

-- Their wizard will walk you through the reporting process, and then you’ll receive a free recovery plan.
+- First, report the fraud to the Federal Trade Commission (FTC) at IdentityTheft.gov.
+Their wizard will walk you through the reporting process, and then you’ll receive a free recovery plan.

 Did You Receive an IRS Notice About a Fraudulent Tax Return?